c-pasillas/night2day/README.md

 still need to look into xarray to see if i can "processonesample" and "processonecase" without saving crazy amounts of . nc files

 POSTPROCESSING
 - need to hae a code to rebuild the larger array ( for each time step) from the patches since flatten will not work to maintain spatial and temporal considerations.
 This way I can have single image of the area for test cases.
-Later I would be runnign the learned model on different data set and can hopefully reprocess image by time and area as well.
+Later I would be running the learned model on different data set and can hopefully reprocess image by time and area as well.